-- address a current need - meet a future need in specified circumstances - provide improvements or better access if implemented or - provide future improvements or better access in specified future circumstances
+- Address a current need - Meet a future need in specified circumstances - Provide improvements or better access if implemented or - Provide future improvements or better access in specified future circumstances

 This PNA relates to community pharmacies.
-Prison pharmacy and hospital pharmacy are beyond the scope of the PNA.
+Prison pharmacies and hospital pharmacies are beyond the scope of the PNA.